SL Green Realty Corp. (SLG) Shares Down Despite Recent Market Volatility

 SL Green Realty Corp.
-(NYSE: SLG)’s stock price has decreased by -5.06 compared to its previous closing price of 33.22.
-Despite this, the company has experienced a -7.70% fall in its stock price over the last five trading sessions.
+(NYSE: SLG)’s stock price has decreased by -2.35 compared to its previous closing price of 29.74.
+However, the company has seen a -16.72% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 09/20/22 that Chinese Firms Flee U.S. Commercial Real-Estate Market After Big Property Bets Sour

 Is It Worth Investing in SL Green Realty Corp.
 (NYSE: SLG) Right Now?